DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim 4: Beck does not disclose that the output laser beam is irradiated to an amorphous silicon film at a predetermined scan pitch.
+Beck does not disclose that the laser crystallization apparatus is configured such that the output laser beam is irradiated to an amorphous silicone film at a predetermined constant scan pitch.

 However, a predetermined scan pitch seems to be a well-known feature of the use of these sorts of apparatuses.
 Kim discloses an apparatus for crystallization (see abstract) wherein a similar output laser beam is irradiated to an amorphous silicon film at a predetermined scan pitch (see figs. 2 and 3a showing and listing predetermined scan pitches).